 Symptoms of Lower Urinary Tract Dysfunction Research Network (LURN)

-Lower urinary tract dysfunction (LUTD) is common in both men and women, and the incidence and prevalence increases as people age.
+Lower urinary tract dysfunction (LUTD) is common in men and women, and the incidence and prevalence increases as people age.
 The effects of LUTD on individuals and the nation are enormous.
-People with LUTD face a number of social, mental and physical health effects as a result of their symptoms, and treatments for LUTD are not very effective, have significant side-effects, and are costly.
+People with LUTD face a number of social, mental, and physical health effects as a result of their symptoms, and treatments for LUTD are not very effective, have significant side-effects, and are costly.
 The financial burden of this disorder is expected to increase dramatically as the population ages.

 Primary Investigators